rpythoud/datapros2023/index.md

     <img src="./img/Marko_reg_box_rating.png" alt="plot" style="width: 70%; margin: auto; display: block;">
 </div>

 The Pearson correlation coefficients provide a quantifiable measure of how these factors are related, although it's important to note that a correlation does not imply causation.
 We'll look at the p-value, which will help us understand if the link we see in our data is meaningful or just happened by chance.
+In all cases above, the Pearson correlation coefficients indicate weak to modest relationships between the features.
+Furthermore, the computed p-value are very low, which consistently point to these relationships being statistically significant.
+This means that despite the low strength of the linear correlations, the relationships between these variables are consistent and unlikely to be due to random fluctuations in the data.
+Overall, an increased number of movies or a longer cinematographic career translate to movies with higher box office revenues.
+As expected, higher ratings translates to higher box office revenues on average.

+One way to assess the strength between actor-centric metrics relationship is to perform the Principal Component Analysis (PCA).
+The PCA analysis can in particular be used to uncover which variable is the most influential.
+The following tables collects the computed explained variance ratio for each of these components, thus indicating how much of the total variance in the data each component accounts for.

 | Principal Component | Explained Variance Ratio |
 |---------------------|---------------------------|
 | 1                   | 0.5805                    |
 | 2                   | 0.3110                    |
 | 3                   | 0.1085                    |

-### Variable Contribution to the First Principal Component

 | Variable            | Contribution |
 |---------------------|--------------|